treygriffith/peer-relay-now/README.md

 Configuration
 -------------

 All configuration is via environment variables.
+[See the Now documentation for how to set environment variables.](https://zeit.co/docs/features/env-and-secrets)

 - `PORT`: Port for Now to bind to.
 Defaults to 80 (which is actually 443 since Now.sh upgrades traffic to SSL).
 - `BOOT`: Comma separated list of Websocket URLs to bootstrap the PeerRelay network, e.g. `'wss://peer-relay-now-vpleytitgb.now.sh:443,wss://peer-relay-now-ewtvbrtgkp.now.sh:443'`